neos/doctools/TheDefinitiveGuide/PartIII/Persistence.rst

 Schema management
 =================

-Doctrine offers a *Migrations* system as an add-on part of it's DBAL for versioning of database schemas and easy deployment of changes to them.
+Doctrine offers a *Migrations* system as an add-on part of its DBAL for versioning of database schemas and easy deployment of changes to them.
 There exist a number of commands in the FLOW3 CLI toolchain to create and deploy migrations.

-A Migration is a set of command sthat brings the schema from one version to the next.
+A Migration is a set of commands that bring the schema from one version to the next.
 In the simplest form that means creating a new table, but it can be as complex as renaming a column and converting data from one format to another along the way.
 Migrations can also be reversed, so one can migrate up and down.